Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Experiment Setup

-\textbf{In RQ2,} we measure the individual effectiveness of Mutant Schemata (MS), Mutant Deduplication (MD), Test Virtualization (TV), and Test Case Prioritization (TCP).
-We do not discuss parallelization here because its effectiveness is straightforward (roughly $N$ times acceleration when running on $N$ cores).
+\textbf{In RQ2,} we discuss the individual effectiveness of each acceleration technique in \ourtool.
+For Parallelization, its effectiveness is straightforward (roughly $N$ times acceleration when running on $N$ cores).
+For the other four techniques, namely Mutant Schemata (MS), Mutant Deduplication (MD), Test Virtualization (TV), and Test Case Prioritization (TCP), we empirically measure their effectiveness.

 Among these four techniques, Mutant Schemata accelerates the patch compilation step, and the other three techniques accelerate the test execution step.
 Besides the original ExpressAPR implementation, we add intermediate configurations by removing each technique from \ourtool one by one, and measure their time usage.
 For the patch compilation step, we add one intermediate configuration (``-MS''); for the test execution step, we add three intermediate configurations (``-TCP'', ``-TCP -MD'', ``-TCP -MD -TV'').
 In this way, we can understand the effectiveness of the removed technique between two adjacent configurations.
-Note that this is not an ablation study due to implementation-level dependencies -- it can be hard to individually remove a technique from \ourtool\footnote{For example, Mutant Deduplication requires the state-transition tree to be persisted across executions, which is implemented as part of the Test Virtualization technique.
+Note that this is not an ablation study due to implementation-level dependencies -- it can be hard to individually remove a technique from \ourtool\footnote{For example, Mutant Deduplication requires the state-transition tree to persist across executions, which is implemented as part of the Test Virtualization technique.
 Therefore, we cannot remove TV without breaking MD.}.

 \textbf{In RQ3,} we compare the validation result (``plausible'', ``implausible'' or ``fails to validate'') of \ourtool against the Plain baseline.
-The \ourtool implementation may fail to accelerate the validation of a patch if it detects a violation of two limitations described in \secref{section:approach_impl}.
+The \ourtool implementation may fail to accelerate the validation of a patch if it detects a violation of two limitations described in \secref{section:limitation}.
 It may also produce an incorrect result if it fails to detect such a violation that affects the validation result.
-In this research question, we evaluate how often these cases happen.
+In this RQ, we evaluate how often these cases happen.
 We count the number of patches that \ourtool fails to validate or reports incorrect results (reported ``plausible'' when should be ``implausible'' or vice-versa), and analyze the reason.

+\xyaadd{ \textbf{In RQ4,} we compare the validation time and the result of \ourtool against the patch validation command under the IntroClassJava dataset (similar to the Plain baseline).
+This helps us to understand how much the result of previous RQs generalize to small programs that may not have many redundancies.
+Due to the computational cost, We do not experiment with other repair tools or other baselines. }